 Another hectic month flies by

-with deadlines galore and galleries replenished.
+deadlines galore and galleries replenished.

 Visited the recently opened Lion Street Gallery